AdobeDocs/experience-platform.en/help/web-sdk/commands/getidentity.md

 If you decide to [handle responses](command-responses.md) with this command, the following properties are available in the response object:

 * **`identity.ECID`**: A string containing the visitor's ECID.
-* **`edge.regionID`**: An integer that represents the Experience Edge region that the browser hit when acquiring an identity.
+* **`edge.regionID`**: An integer that represents the Edge Network region that the browser hit when acquiring an identity.
 It is the same as the legacy Audience Manager location hint.